JaideepGuntupalli/Web-Development-UDY/3-HTML_The Essentials/README.md

 ## Our very first HTML page

 - If you don't close a tag, browser assumes that everything from there till the end needs to be bolded.

+## About Mozilla Developer Network

+- Resources that covers about web technologies.
+- Link: developer.mozilla.org/en-US/
+- Mozilla is not the creater of HTML, CSS or Javascript.
+- But, it is like a wiki to these technologies.